-The Chairperson may direct that the vote be re-counted as often as may be necessary for him or her them to satisfy himself or herself themselves of the result.
+The Chairperson may direct that the vote be re-counted as often as may be necessary for them to satisfy themselves of the result.

 46. Casting Vote

 In the event of an equality of votes, the Chairperson has a casting vote.